 Ukraine also became more active in the international arena.
-After August 1991, the Ukrainian government expanded efforts to seek both bilateral and multilateral recognition, and signed several consular agreements with its neighbors.
+After August 1991, the Ukrainian Government expanded efforts to seek both bilateral and multilateral recognition, and signed several consular agreements with its neighbors.
 Ukraine has attempted to maintain relations with Russia while at the same time pursuing its own prerogatives.
 In August, Russia and Ukraine agreed to respect each other's right to independence and territorial integrity; in October, they reiterated their shared support of already-agreed nuclear and conventional arms control treaties.
-Meanwhile, Leonid Kravchuk traveled to the United States, Canada and France for discussions on the head- of-state level about Ukraine's impending independence.
+Meanwhile, Leonid Kravchuk traveled to the United States, Canada, and France for discussions with their heads of state about Ukraine's impending independence.